Colby Carthel: Texas A&M–Commerce

-In 2013, Carthel was hired as the 19th head football coach at Texas A&M University-Commerce.
+In 2013, Carthel was hired as the 19th head football coach at Texas A&M University–Commerce.
 The program was coming off of two back-to-back 1–9 seasons, the worst two-year stretch in school history.
 Carthel quickly established a new culture in Commerce that saw 50 of the 85 players leave the program.
 Carthel and his staff quickly plugged in the missing parts with mainly Junior College transfers and Division I transfers to quickly rebuild the program.
 Former Auburn University quarterback Tyrik Rollison, who had been considered the best high school quarterback in Texas in the class of 2010, transferred to Texas A&M-Commerce and was one of many JUCO and Division I players from the Dallas/Fort Worth and Northeast Texas area that transferred to A&M-Commerce to play for the Lions.

 2013 season

 Carthel and the Lions started his first season by opening with a home win again Sul Ross State University 51–6.
 The next week in front of 20,000 LSC fans at AT&T Stadium, Carthel's Lions upset the 22nd ranked Delta State.
 The next week Carthel the Lions faced off with his former team, West Texas A&M in Canyon, Texas.
 The Lions stunned the crowd by jumping out to a 14–7 lead, but were bested by a prolific Buffalo team 68–28, and then dropped a 30–24 decision to Midwestern State the next week in Commerce.
-After a 2–2 start, the Lions rolled out 4 straight wins defeating Southeastern Oklahoma State 31–29, Texas A&M-Kingsville 41–28, McMurry 65–43, and arch-rival Tarleton State 22–20.
-The Lions rounded out the season by dropping a close loss to the Angelo State Rams 25–20, bouncing back against Division I Houston Baptist Huskies 55–21, and ending the season with a last second 42–35 loss to Eastern New Mexico.
+After a 2–2 start, the Lions rolled out 4 straight wins defeating Southeastern Oklahoma State 31–29, Texas A&M–Kingsville 41–28, McMurry 65–43, and arch-rival Tarleton State 22–20.
+The Lions rounded out the season by dropping a close loss to Angelo State 25–20, bouncing back against Division I Houston Baptist 55–21, and ending the season with a last second 42–35 loss to Eastern New Mexico.
 Despite the late season loss, the Lions were invited to the 2013 LiveUnited Texarkana Bowl to finish the season 7–5 overall and fifth in the conference.